Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 that behaves this way.
 New programs need not use this macro.

-is found, define HAVE_VPRINTF
+If vprintf is found, define HAVE_VPRINTF.
+Otherwise, if

-is found, define HAVE_DOPRNT
+_doprnt is found, define HAVE_DOPRNT.
+(If vprintf

-is available, you may assume that vfprintf
+is available, you may assume that vfprintf and vsprintf

 are also available.)

-This macro is obsolescent, as all current systems have vprintf
+This macro is obsolescent, as all current systems have vprintf.

 New programs need not use this macro.

-function does not conform to Posix (see
+If the fnmatch function does not conform to Posix (see

-), ask for its AC_LIBOBJ
+AC_FUNC_FNMATCH), ask for its AC_LIBOBJ replacement.

 The files fnmatch.c, fnmatch_loop.c, and fnmatch_.h

-replacement directory are assumed to contain a
+in the AC_LIBOBJ replacement directory are assumed to contain a

-this source code is compiled as an AC_LIBOBJ
+this source code is compiled as an AC_LIBOBJ replacement, and the

 fnmatch_.h file is linked to fnmatch.h so that it can be

-included in place of the system <fnmatch.h>
+included in place of the system <fnmatch.h>.

 This macro caches its result in the ac_cv_func_fnmatch_works